-The Business Council hereby delegates the following powers to the Commission, not to be removed, except by amendment of this Ordinance:
+The Tribal Business Committee delegates the following powers to the Commission, not to be removed, except by amendment of this Ordinance:

-(1) To secure, oversee, and protect the honesty, integrity, fairness, and security of Tribal gaming by adjudicating matters that come before it;

-(2) To adopt and submit to the Business Council an annual operating budget, as appropriate;

-(3) To adopt rules and procedures consistent with its delegated powers;

-(4) To develop procedures for resolving patron disputes;

-(5) To issue subpoenas, take testimony, and conduct hearings;

-(6) To resolve patron disputes not resolved by the gaming operation;

-(7) To conduct hearings to review actions and decisions of the Tribal Gaming Agency in accordance with Ordinance pertaining to hearings and appeals;

-(8) To preside over appeals of actions or decisions of the Tribal Gaming Agency and reverse or make final a determination of suspension or revocation for cause issued by the Tribal Gaming Agency following a fair and impartial adjudication;

-(9) To develop and recommend to the Business Council for adoption such regulations as may be needed to fully implement this ordinance; and
+- 1. To secure, oversee, and protect the honesty, integrity, fairness, and security of Quapaw Tribal gaming by adjudicating matters that come before it; - 2.
+To adopt and submit to the Tribal Business Committee an annual operating budget as appropriate; - To adopt rules and procedures consistent with its delegated powers; - 4.
+To develop procedures for resolving patron disputes; - 5.
+To issue subpoenas, take testimony, and conduct hearings; - 6.
+To resolve patron disputes not resolved by the gaming operation; - 7.
+To conduct hearings to review actions and decisions of the Tribal Gaming Agency in accordance with Ordinance pertaining to hearings and appeals; - 8.
+To preside over appeals of actions or decisions of the Tribal Gaming Agency and reverse or make final a determination of suspension or revocation for cause issued by the Tribal Gaming Agency following a fair and impartial adjudication; - 9.
+To develop and recommend to the Tribal Business Committee for adoption such regulations as may be needed to fully implement this ordinance;

+and

-(10) To classify games.
+10. To classify games.

-(f) Rules and Procedures
+F. Rules and Procedures